osg-htc/user-documentation/documentation/overview/references/contact-information.md

   path: overview/references/contact-information.md
 ---

-Contact OSG for non-Support Inquiries
+Contacting the OSG Consortium for non-Support Inquiries
 ====================================

 For media contact, leadership, or general questions about OSG, please see our